WillNilges/octo-dash-curses/README.md

 A simple, rugged dashboard for your print server.

-octo-dash-curses (odc) is a simple app written in C that provides a dead-simple way to check on your 3D prints via an octoprint server through your terminal.
+octo-dash-curses (odc) is an app written in C that provides a dead-simple way to check on your 3D prints via an octoprint server through your terminal.
 You can install it on your OctoPrint server and hook up a display to monitor your print progress without the need for a display server, or install it on your computer for a quicker way to check your print progress.

 ## Installation